wnoor/tos/README.md

 - Import select ts file to import

 # Note
-Scripts are not throughly tested and only used for educational purposes.
+Only use for educational purposes.
 Use at your own risk.